realworldocaml/book/book/testing/README.md

 Indeed, for examples like this, expect tests aren't really better.
 Simple example-based tests like the one above work fine when it's easy and convenient to write out specific examples in full.
-And, as we'll discuss later in the chapter, /property tests/ are your best bet when you have a clear set of predicates that you want to test, and examples can be naturally generated at random.
+And, as we'll discuss later in the chapter, *property tests* are your best bet when you have a clear set of predicates that you want to test, and examples can be naturally generated at random.

-Where expect tests shine is where you want to capture some aspect of the behavior of your system that's hard to capture in predicates or explicit examples.
-Instead, expect tests give you a way to visualize the behavior of your code, and then to be notified whenever that visualization changes.
+Where expect tests shine is where you want to make visible some aspect of thebehavior of your system that's hard to capture in a predicate.
 This is more useful than it might seem at first.
-One common use-case of expect tests is simply to capture the behavior of code where you don't necessarily have a concise specification of how the code should behave, and you just want to generate some examples and look at the output to make sure it makes sense to the human eye.
+Let's consider a few different example use-cases to see why.

-### An example: web-scraping
+### Exploratory programming

-A routine programming task which often suffers from a lack of a clear specification is web-scraping.
-The goal is to extract some useful information from some web page.
+Expect tests can be especially helpful when you're in exploration mode, and have no clear specification in advance.
+A routine programming task of this type is web-scraping.
+The goal is to extract some useful information from a web page, and figuring out the right way to do so often involves trial and error.

-Here's some code that attempts to just that, using the `lambdasoup` package to traverse the HTML and spit out some data embedded within it.
+Here's some code that does this kind of data extraction, using the `lambdasoup` package to traverse a chunk of HTML and spit out some data embedded within it.
 In particular, the function aims to produce the set of hosts that show up in links within the document.

 ```ocaml file=examples/erroneous/soup_test/test.ml,part=0
 open!
 Base